biolithic/basic_cart_plus/readme.md

 BASIC CART PLUS
 ------------------------

-This Backdrop CMS module is not working and not secure yet.
+This Backdrop CMS module is working in MVP mode but not secure yet.
 Please do not use for handling credit cards.
-I am making an attempt to finish this in 9/15.
+I am making an attempt to finish this in 2015.
 Thank you!

 CONTENTS OF THIS FILE
 ---------------------